loanzen/zen-assignments/mini_elastic.md

         2) look up every term on inverted index and build the result set
         3) modify the rank of results using TF (Extra points if you also implement IDF)
 - exposes 2 REST API endpoints; one for indexing data and another for searching
+- along with normal search, it should also have functionality to do `phrase queries`.
+A phrase query does a search based on the phrases instead of individual term based search. ie "fox brown" should match documents with fox and brown that appears together
+- bonus point: add caching for the phrase based queries

 ### Example